 Develop a great open home strategy

 This is show time!
 Remember that many people who attend your open home are likely to be future sellers.
 While you can only sell a property to one person, do not overlook the potential of all the others you meet at an open home.
-Take names, numbers and email addresses and most importantly do something with the information.
-They should go into a Customer Relationship Management program and then be called, spoken to, and allocated into a category to be followed up and that way you will start to build relationships.
-Don’t be one of the agents who makes decisions about who to follow up based on discovering ‘real buyers’.
+Take names, numbers, and email addresses, and most importantly do something with the information.
+They should go into a Customer Relationship Management program and then be called, spoken to, and allocated into a category to be followed up, and that way you will start to build relationships.
+Don’t be one of the agents who makes decisions about who to follow up with based on discovering ‘real buyers’.
 Great agents don’t make decisions about people they treat everyone as a person to do business with – now or in the future.